Hello! Click on one of our members below to chat on Whatsapp

 The Sun Gate offers wonderful views over the Inca citadel, and is well worth visiting.
 Inca Trail trekkers have to pass through the Sun Gate, while Intipunku is a relatively short walk for day trippers.

-The Sun Gate’s accessibility, good pathways, and no extra entry requirement all add to its appeal.
+The Sun Gate’s accessibility and good pathways add to its appeal.
 Get there at a quiet time, and it’s not hard to imagine yourself as an Inca guard protecting the site.

 Inspired to see the Sun Gate?
 We’re happy to help fulfil your Inca Trail or Machu Picchu dream, so contact us for more.